NeuromatchAcademy/course-content/projects/README.md

   - B zones — Split — 2h before and after
   - C zones — Late — 4h after content

-# Mentor’s Guide to NMA Projects
+# Mentor Guide to NMA Projects
 The Neuromatch Academy projects are small group projects that will help the students build the skill of taking a question and trying to apply concepts or tools from the NMA curriculum.
 Mentors are a critical component of this process and you will be providing guidance and support for these projects.
 The primary goals are:
   * Understanding how to develop a clear scientific question
   * Understanding the limits of a particular dataset